How to Start a Blog for Your Business

 While the previously mentioned Medium and Blogspot come at a hidden cost, there are still options to build a blog without touching source code.
 These options usually require you to configure your blog using web-interfaces.

-Many people still opt to have a Wordpress website.
+Many people still opt to have a WordPress website.
 WordPress isn’t just a blog, it’s an ecosystem with matured services as well as endless plugins and themes to pick from.
-To get started with a WordPress business website you will need to choose a hosting company.
-Thanks to strong competition between the companies, their hosting costs are very low for a small website.
-Many people go with A2 Hosting or TMD Hosting.
-Both allow you to simply install WordPress using a one-click deployment.
-Follow the easy steps through and you will have your site up and running within less than two hours.
-Afterwards you can install a WordPress Theme suitable for your business as well as plugins in the admin section (under “yourdomain.com/admin”).
+To get started with a WordPress business website you will need to choose a hosting package.
+Thanks to the strong competition between the companies, WordPress hosting costs are very low for small websites.
+Many people go with A2 Hosting.
+It allows you to simply install WordPress using a one-click step.
+Follow the easy steps through and you will have your site up and running within less than an hour.
+Afterward, you can install a WordPress Theme suitable for your business as well as plugins in the admin section (under “yourdomain.com/admin”).

-If you aim is to get writing quickly you can use Hylia, a static site template based on the popular eleventy generator.
-It comes with free hosting on Netlify and one-click deployment (see Hylia homepage).
-But this requires a bit of configuration and some minor technical knowledge.
+If your aim is to get writing quickly on a simple yet high-performant website Malte, a Google employee, has something for you.
+You can use google/eleventy-high-performance-blog, a static site template based on the popular eleventy static site generator.
+Hosting comes for free on Netlify, including one-click deployment (see "Getting Started").
+This approach isn't for those who shy away from touching source code.
+It requires a bit of configuration and some technical knowledge.
 If you’re keen, go through the following steps:

-- First you need to register for Netlify to use their free hosting and GitHub for the free storage of your website.
+- First, you need to register for Netlify to use their free hosting and GitHub for the free hosting of your new website.

-- Then follow this link to kick off the deployment.
-Click “Connect to GitHub” and next “Save & Deploy”.
+- Deploy your new repo to Netlify: Click “Connect to GitHub” and next “Save & Deploy”.

 - On your new site click on “Domain Settings”.
 Add your domain under “Custom Domains”.
 The button “Add Domain alias” is a bit further down.
-If you haven’t got a domain you can register one here or search on startup name check for available domain-names and social media handles.
-Afterwards you will need to configure the A-record in the DNS settings to point to “188.8.131.52”.
+If you haven’t got a domain you can register one here or search on startup name check for available domain names and social media handles.
+Afterward, you will need to configure the A-record in the DNS settings to point to “184.108.40.206”.
 If you need assistance with this, contact Namecheap or your domain registrar.

 - Under “yourdomain.com/admin” you can create your first login to the content management system (CMS) and later add or update your website content.